Estuary

 • Singer

 By reading through this guide, you’ll gain insights into the key features and use cases of each ETL tool, along with considerations for how they align with both your current and future needs.
-By the end, you should be equipped with the knowledge to choose an ETL solution that not only meets your immediate requirements but also positions you for long term success in the ever changing world of data integration.
+By the end, you will have the knowledge to choose an ETL solution.
+This solution will meet your current needs and help you succeed in the changing world of data integration.

 What is ETL?